13 Things to do in Vila Nova de Milfontes, Portugal

 Exploring the Mira River

 One of the top Vila Nova de Milfontes attractions, the Mira River is a very popular place to have some fun in the sun, whether it be families with children or seasoned kayakers.
-There are many kayak and SUP schools and rental services, whose professional instructors have provided the first kayaking of paddle boarding experience for thousands of tourists.
+There are many kayaking and SUP schools and rental services, whose professional instructors have provided the first kayaking of paddle boarding experience for thousands of tourists.

 Vila Nova de Milfontes Town Center